wicked-rainman/Aercus-Weather-Station/README.md

 from the station, extracts out all the weather values and then re-sends this sanitised data as a broadcast udp packet.
 This allows me to view the data on as many  devices as I like, provided they areconnected to my local network.

 The code to do this (written for a Raspberry pi) is held in file UdpBroadcaster.c.
+I run it as a demon service using systemctl.

 I've written some client code for an M5Stack (M5StackUdpClient.ino), a simple Unix terminal client (simpleUdpClient.c) and a Unix curses version (udpCursesClient.c).